Visit the Kalaany Laboratory

 Our laboratory aims at understanding how signaling pathways, such as PI3K/PTEN, influence tumor initiation and maintenance in the context of obesity and its metabolic syndrome and whether such an effect can be exploited therapeutically.

 About Nada Kalaany

-Nada Kalaany received her PhD from the University of Texas Southwestern Medical Center where she studied the role of nuclear hormone receptors (LXRs) on diet-induced obesity.
-As a postdoctoral fellow, she worked in the laboratory of David M. Sabatini at the Whitehead Institute for Biomedical Research where she unveiled a key role for a specific signaling pathway (PI3K/Akt) in modulating the sensitivity of tumors to dietary restriction.
-She joined the faculty of Boston Children's Hospital, Division of Endocrinology, Center for Basic and Translational Obesity Research in January 2011
+Nada Kalaany received her PhD from UT Southwestern Medical Center where she studied the role of nuclear hormone receptors in diet-induced obesity.
+As a postdoctoral fellow, she worked at the Whitehead Institute at MIT where she unveiled a key role for the oncogenic signaling pathway (PI3K/Akt) in modulating the sensitivity of tumors to dietary restriction.
+She has since joined the faculty of Boston Children's Hospital, Division of Endocrinology and the Center for Basic and Translational Obesity Research.

 Curry, N.L., Mino-Kenudson, M., Oliver, T.G., Yilmaz, O.H., Yilmaz, V.O., Moon, J.Y., Jacks, T., Sabatini, D.M., and Kalaany, N.Y.
 Pten-null tumors cohabiting the same lung display differential AKT activation and sensitivity to dietary restriction.
 Cancer Discov 2013 3: 908-921.